UBICenter/child-allowance/jb/research.md

 The change in food consumption as a percentage of the total transfer was high across most interventions.
 For example, a 2018 World Bank meta-analysis found that the cash transfer elasticity of food consumption was high across Zambia's CGP (110%\*\*), Malawi's SCTP (148%\*\*), and Kenya's CT-OVC (60%\*\*).
 On the other hand, some transfers--- most often smaller or irregular transfers--- had no impact on food consumption.
-Across all of the meta-analysis subjects, for each dollar transferred, average household food consumption increased by 36 cents\*\* {cite}`World_Bank_meta` .
+Across all of the meta-analysis subjects, for each dollar transferred, average household food consumption increased by 36 cents\*\* {cite}`World_Bank_meta`.

 This increase in household food consumption is reflected in more concrete measures of nutritional outcomes for recipient households.
 The number of meals eaten per day unilaterally increased across the programs that measured it:
 0.09\*\*\* [2.6] in the Ghana LEAP and 0.29\*\* [1.9] in the Malawi SCTP.
-Similarly, the proportion of people consuming more than one meal per day increased in both the Malawi SCTP 13 pp\*\*\* [79%] and the Zambia MCTG 11\*\* pp [71%] and the majority of programs reported improvements in indices of food securty.
+Similarly, the proportion of people consuming more than one meal per day increased in both the Malawi SCTP 13 pp\*\*\* [79] and the Zambia MCTG 11\*\* pp [71] and the majority of programs reported improvements in indices of food securty.

 However, the evidence on other measures of food security is less clear.
 For example, dietary diversity improved in the Ghana LEAP\*\*\* and Malawi SCTP\*\*\*, while null effects were found in the Kenya CT-OVC.
 Looking specifically at child outcomes, there is mixed evidence on whether transfers reduced the number of meals that children are forced to skip as a result of economic pressures.
-The Uganda GiveDirectly program found that the proportion of children skipping meals fell 19.3 pp\*\*\* but the Lesotho CGP found no effect on the same metric.
+The Uganda GiveDirectly program found a reduction in meals skipped by children of -1.93\*\*\* [4.22] but the Lesotho CGP found no effect on the same metric.
 Evidence from the Uganda WFP program indicates that cash transfers may outperform food transfers of similar value.

-*This is a 42% decrease - should we do the math to show a pp change?*

 ### Health
 While food security and nutrition are improved markedly by cash transfers, there is weaker evidence of an impact on child health outcomes.